sanskrit/raw_etexts_english/blogs/manasataramgini/2019-11-16_the-aftermath-a-polynomial-equation.md

 +++
-title = "The aftermath: A polynomialxa0equation"
+title = "The aftermath: A polynomial equation"

 +++
 This is merely the tailpiece to the last tale of the strange hauntings.